MLLMEraser: Achieving Test-Time Unlearning in Multimodal Large Language Models through Activation Steering: Introduction

 \begin{itemize}[leftmargin=*] \item \textbf{Multimodal erasure direction construction:} \slh{Multimodal erasure direction construction denotes how to construct an effective activation steering vector for MLLMs}.
 Traditional steering methods can directly elicit contrastive activation pairs from existing models by prompting for different response types, such as truthful versus deceptive answers \citep{wang2025adaptive} or safe versus unsafe outputs \citep{safety_direction}.
 However, in the context of MLLM unlearning, the ideal contrastive samples would come from models that have already forgotten the target information versus those that retain it---but such ``unlearned’’ models are precisely what we seek to avoid obtaining through expensive retraining.
 Moreover, given that MLLMs inherently encode joint visual-textual representations through deep cross-modal fusion \citep{llava,qwen_2_5_vl}, existing steering works that predominantly rely on textual contrasts \citep{mllmsteering_transfer} while neglecting visual signal processing produce incomplete erasure directions, leading to \cc{insufficient forgetting performance}. \item \textbf{Multimodal erasure direction application:} \slh{Multimodal erasure direction application focuses on when to \cc{selectively apply} this direction.} Even with a well-extracted multimodal erasure direction, deciding when to apply it remains an open challenge.
 Current steering methods typically apply uniform interventions across all inputs \citep{ActAdd,safety_direction}, which can effectively mitigate unsafe or privacy-leaking outputs but frequently distorts responses to non-targeted queries and degrades performance on retained knowledge \citep{program_steering,adasteer}.
 An effective unlearning approach requires \cc{input-aware} activation that selectively triggers interventions only for content requiring unlearning \cc{(\ie forget set)} while preserving normal model behavior for retained information \cc{(\ie retain set)}.
-However, unlike scenarios with clear \cc{semantic distinctions} (\eg positive vs. negative sentiment), forget and retain examples often share identical formats and content types --- both may involve user-attribute queries that differ only in their unlearning designation \citep{mllmu_bench}.
-Such similarity makes accurate selective control difficult and increases the risk of \cc{over-forgetting} \citep{ReLearn}. \end{itemize}
+However, unlike scenarios with clear \cc{semantic distinctions} (\eg positive vs. negative sentiment), forget and retain examples often share identical formats and content types---both may involve user-attribute queries that differ only in their unlearning designation \citep{mllmu_bench}.
+Such similarity makes accurate selective control difficult and increases the risk of \cc{over-forgetting} \citep{ReLearn}. \end{itemize} \slh{To address above challenges, we introduce MLLMEraser, an \cc{input-aware test-time MLLM unlearning} framework that leverages activation steering for dynamic and test-time information erasure without parameter modification. } \slh{For the multimodal erasure direction construction,} we ground the \cc{response-intervention objective of unlearning} in the model’s \cc{intrinsic refusal behavior} and derive the erasure direction by contrasting the semantics of knowledge-recall and knowledge-erasure.
+Specifically, we generate two contrastive sets to extract the direction: a negative set (\ie knowledge-recall inputs) combining jailbreak prompts with \cc{adversarially perturbed images} to induce unsafe or privacy-sensitive outputs, and a positive set (\ie knowledge-erasure inputs) that elicits \cc{refusal-style response} (\eg ``I cannot answer this question.'') with the corresponding clean images.
+After obtaining the steering vector, we reformulate steering as an input-aware task by introducing a \cc{direction-determining function} $f(\cdot)$, rather than applying the direction indiscriminately.
+Given the hidden activations $\mathbf{h}$, this function adaptively decides the steering vector $f(\mathbf{h})$.
+For forget data, $f(\mathbf{h})$ maps the activations towards the pre-computed erasure direction, while for retain data, $f(\mathbf{h})$ degenerates into a null direction \citep{alphaedit}, yielding nearly zero intervention and leaving the representation distribution unchanged. \slh{Inspired by \citep{AlphaSteer}}, we implement $f(\mathbf{h})$ as a simple yet effective linear transformation, circumventing the need for additional auxiliary model training.
+Experiments on LLaVA-1.5 \citep{llava} and Qwen-2.5-VL \citep{qwen_2_5_vl} demonstrate the effectiveness of MLLMEraser, which consistently outperforms state-of-the-art MLLM unlearning methods while providing an efficient and lightweight solution that balances unlearning performance with model utility preservation.